Chronic Pelvic Pain is complex!

 Mandy Roscher

 Mandy Röscher is a Physiotherapist living in Brisbane, Australia Mandy qualified as a Physiotherapist from the University of the Witwatersrand, South Africa in 2008.
 She has worked in Private Practice since she qualified.
-She has a keen special interest in Female and Children's Pelvic Health.
-Mandy has a passion for teaching and mentoring and has presented a variety of lectures to qualified physiotherapists.
-Topics have included a variety of Physiotherapy based subjects particularly around Women’s Pelvic Health, Sexual and Genital Pain, Musculoskeletal Assessment, Pain Neurophysiology, Pain Neuroscience Education and Communication.
-Her courses are centred around the most current evidence available but are extremely clinically orientated.
+She has a keen special interest in all things Pelvic Health.
+Mandy has a passion for teaching and mentoring and has presented to thousands of Physiotherapists globally.
+Her courses, while based on the most current evidence available, are extremely clinically orientated.
 She focuses on the clinical application and integration of current research and practice with the goal being that course participants leave feeling their circle of competence has increased.